Marine Lorphelin: Miss World

 Marine Lorphelin was the First (1st) Runner up at Miss World 2013, a beauty pageant that was held in Indonesia, out of 131 contestants.
 As the highest-scored European candidate, she also won the title of Miss World Europe.

-Before the final, she was selected as the 1st runner up of Miss Beach Beauty Fashion, 2nd runner up in the Miss Top Model competition, finished in the 6th place for Miss Beauty with a Purpose, and the win Best World Dress Designer (Spectacular Evening Wear).
+Before the final, she was selected as the 1st runner up of Miss Beach Beauty Fashion, 2nd runner up in the Miss Top Model competition, finished in the 6th place for Miss Beauty with a Purpose, and won Best World Dress Designer (Spectacular Evening Wear).

+After the final, Lorphelin won the 2013 Timeless Beauty Award by Missosology, a popular beauty pageant blog and magazine.
+She competed against 68 others from different major beauty pageants in 2013.

+Personal life

+In 2018, Lorphelin was in her first year of a family medicine residency in Paris.
+Her hobbies are painting, art and fashion.